Yunbo426/MIM/README.md

 # Memory In Memory Networks

 MIM is a neural network for video prediction and spatiotemporal modeling.
-This repository is based on the paper [Memory In Memory: A Predictive Neural Network for Learning Higher-Order Non-Stationarity from Spatiotemporal Dynamics](https://arxiv.org/pdf/1811.07490.pdf) to be presented at CVPR 2019.
+It is based on the paper [Memory In Memory: A Predictive Neural Network for Learning Higher-Order Non-Stationarity from Spatiotemporal Dynamics](https://arxiv.org/pdf/1811.07490.pdf) to be presented at CVPR 2019.

 ## Abstract